How to Find Employees of a Company: Ultimate 2026 Guide

 If you don’t have a specific company in mind and are more looking for key decision makers in your industry, another tactic is to simply use LinkedIn’s search feature for individuals rather than companies.

-This is where Boolean search can be of great assistance, which means combining keywords with operators like AND, OR, and quotation marks to refine your results.
+This is where LinkedIn Boolean search can be of great assistance, which means combining keywords with operators like AND, OR, and quotation marks to refine your results.
 For example: (“sales development” OR “SDR”) AND “CompanyName” will show people at that specific company with either job title.

 how to find employees of a company on linkedin - boolean search